 - A CSV file will download to your device.

-Please remember that when you open the report, you will see values of TRUE or FALSE.
-True means a test lead, while FALSE shows a real lead.
-So, in this case, you will see TRUE.
+Keep in mind that when you open the report, you’ll see values of TRUE or FALSE.
+TRUE means a test lead, while FALSE shows a real lead.
+So, in this case, you’ll see TRUE.

 Take a look at some of these LinkedIn lead gen ad examples pulled from a host of different businesses.